gmilovac/Portfolio/pages/posts/PeachInnovators2.md

 This hybrid method preserved individual differences while capturing uniform environmental impact.

-We then re-ran our statistical and ML tests from the original project using:
+I then re-ran our statistical and ML tests from the original project using:

 - **OLS regression**
 - **Pearson correlation**